Getting You The Benefits You Need

 In recent years, Nova Scotia has reviewed the legislation with regards to the cap and the kind of injuries to which it applies.
 As of 2010, the minor injury cap will not apply if the injury you have sustained substantially interferes with your life for 12 months or longer.

-As your legal team, we will work with you to make sure you receive a proper assessment of your injuries after a motor vehicle accident, in particular if your injuries are difficult to diagnose and treat such as soft tissue injuries, whiplash, chronic pain and fractures.
+As your legal team in Atlantic Canada, we will work with you to make sure you receive a proper assessment of your injuries after a motor vehicle accident, especially if your injuries are difficult to diagnose and treat such as soft tissue injuries, whiplash, chronic pain and fractures.
 We know that when you are hurt, you need support.
 You do not need the stress of proving your case to an insurer.
 We are here to act for you while you focus on getting better.